Area wrestlers stay fit, maintain weight over holidays

 FREEDOM PLAINS – The Christmas holiday treated Kyle Davis nicely.

-The 189-pound Beacon High School wrestler received a sound system as a gift, and had a family dinner that consisted of filet mignon, steak and eggplant rollatini.
+The 189-pound Beacon High School wrestler received a sound system as a gift, and had a family dinner that consisted of filet mignon and eggplant rollatini.

 He was able to enjoy that hearty meal without concern for losing his eligibility to compete in the 195-pound weight class.